ERaith/mod_0_skills/top_down_design.md

   2.2.3 Take Actual Test
     If you Pass
      2.2.3.1 Celebrate
-     2.2.3.2 Setup interv iew with Turing Staff
+     2.2.3.2 Setup interview with Turing Staff
      If you are accepted
-       2.2.3.2.1 Proceed to B udget and Planning Step If you are not accepted
+       2.2.3.2.1 Proceed to Budget and Planning Step If you are not accepted
        2.2.3.2.1 Try Try Again.
     If you do not Pass